IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

 !!! warning "REMOVE THE CUSTOMIZED *MODEL ID* WHEN FINISHED"

-    Remember to **clear** the `Ansible > Lightspeed: Model ID Override` in the *Settings* after you have completed *Step 13*, otherwise all subsequent code generation requests made to WCA will be produced using the customized AI model.
+    Remember to **clear** the `Ansible > Lightspeed: Model ID Override` in the *Settings* after you have completed *Step 13*, otherwise all subsequent code generation requests made to WCA will be produced using the tuned AI model.

 ---